 2) Seller financing expands the range of possible buyers for their home

-Besides greatly expanding the possible range of buyers from offering financing if banks won’t lend, the range of buyers extends even if banks lend.
+Besides greatly expanding the possible range of buyers from offering to finance if banks won’t lend, buyers’ content extends even if banks lend.
 That’s because some buyers won’t qualify for a mortgage loan from a traditional bank lender.

-Let’s say this buyer can only put down 10% and won’t have any post-closing liquidity.
+This buyer can only put down 10% and has no post-closing liquidity.
 Would it make sense for the seller to finance his purchase if banks don’t lend to him?
 Of course, it would!

 3) Sellers can cash out by selling their loan to an investor

 Don’t forget that just because you extend home seller financing to a buyer doesn’t mean you can’t still cash out.
 There are plenty of investors out there who are willing to purchase mortgages and promissory notes on the secondary market.
 Of course, you’ll have to keep in mind that you’ll most likely be taking a haircut from the face value of the loan if you do sell to an investor.

 The secondary market for one-off mortgages like this isn’t precisely liquid, and investors will look to make an excellent return for the additional risk involved.
 You can expect to receive offers for anywhere between 60% to 90% of the loan’s principal value from an investor.

 4) Easy underwriting process and faster closing with seller financing